 The project has been introduced to the Ukrainian Government and local authorities.
 The authorities appreciated the project and a Letter of Endorsement has been issued by the Ukrainian Ministry of Environmental Protection.
 All comments were positive towards implementation of the project.
 It was especially noted that utilisation of coal mine methane will increase the safety of the work at the coal mine and create some new working places.

 The PIN and the PDD of the project has been published in Ukrainian on the web-site of the Ukrainian Ministry of Environmental Protection.
-The project has been published in local press.

 4.9 Comments by Parties, Stakeholders and Observers